These flavorful zucchini fritters are baked rather than fried, although you could fry them if you'd like.

 Instructions

 - Place the grated zucchini in a strainer set atop a bowl.
-Mix ½ teaspoon kosher salt in.
-Allow to drain for 30 minutes, then press on the zucchini with a spoon to extract even more liquid.*
+Mix ½ teaspoon of kosher salt in.
+Allow to drain for 30 minutes, then press on the zucchini with a spoon to extract even more liquid.

 - Transfer the grated zucchini to a medium bowl.
 Mix in the scallions, garlic, remaining ½ teaspoon kosher salt, black pepper, eggs, almond flour, and coconut flour.